 - Day 2: The Landscape of Modern Robotics // Basic ROS Concepts + Teleoperation

-- Day 5: Finite State Machines // Studio Day
+- Day 5: Debugging, Coordinate Frames, and Finite State Machines

 State Estimation and Localization (+ Robot Application Contexts Discussions)

-- Day 7: Searching for What? // The Particle Filter for Robot Localization
+- Day 7: Broader Impacts Discussions I // The Particle Filter for Robot Localization

 Machine Vision (+ Influences on Robotics Development Discussions)

-- Day 13: Sustainability Vectors // Machine Vision Project Ideation
+- Day 13: Localiztion Debrief // Machine Vision Project Ideation

-- Day 14: Waste Sorting with Robots // Neato Soccer + Discuss Project Proposals
+- Day 14: Applications III // Neato Soccer + Discuss Project Proposals

-- Day 16: Broader Impacts Discussion Session 2 // Camera Calibration
+- Day 16: CA Lecture: Light Fields // Camera Calibration // Studio Time

-- Day 17: Broader Impacts Discussion Session 3 // Image Segmentation
+- Day 17: Broader Impacts Discussions II // Image Segmentation

 - Day 19: Machine Vision Showcase + Final Project Kickoff